-The CEO ensures that the schemes are implemented in accordance with the guidelines set out in the Pay Policy and in accordance with the decisions of the Supervisory Board.
+The CEO ensures that any such schemes are implemented in accordance with the guidelines set out in the Pay Policy and in accordance with the decisions of the Supervisory Board.

-Before a variable pay scheme is initiated, ATP's external auditor must make a statement to the Supervisory Board about the model in respect of (i) whether the value of the proposed schemes is reasonable in relation to the market standard; (ii) whether the same people are involved in several schemes; (iii) to what extent chains might be formed, so that success in one place automatically triggers variable pay in another; (iv) whether the model is based on a clear governance structure; (v) whether implementation takes place in accordance with the framework adopted by the Supervisory Board; (vi) whether the necessary processes and business procedures are present in the administration of the bonus schemes and, finally; (vii) the auditor must verify the calculation of the value of the bonus schemes.
+Before a programme with variable pay is initiated, ATP's external auditor must make a statement about the model to the Supervisory Board about whether (i) the financial value of the proposed programmes is fair compared to market standards and (ii) whether the same individuals are participating in multiple programmes,

+(iii) whether there may be 'chain reactions' so that success in one area automatically triggers variable pay in another, (iv) whether the model is based on a clear governance structure, (v) whether the shape of the programme is based on the framework adopted by the Supervisory Board, (vi) whether the necessary procedures and business processes are in place for the administration of the incentive and bonus programmes and finally, (vii) the auditor must verify the calculation of the financial value of the incentive and bonus programmes.

 Once a variable pay scheme has been implemented, the auditor must make a statement once a year on the same conditions as described above.
 The annual statement must focus on any changes that may have occurred during the period.
-ATP's auditor must also check whether the schemes are reasonable and are managed in accordance with the agreed limits, and whether the annual calculation of earned and paid bonus is based on the conditions agreed.
+ATP's auditor must also check whether the schemes are reasonable and being managed in accordance with the agreed limits, and whether the annual calculation of earned and paid bonuses is taking place in accordance with the adopted conditions.

-The result of the external auditor's control must be presented to the Supervisory Board after having been considered by the Remuneration Committee.
+The result of the external auditor's control must be presented to the Supervisory Board after first having been considered by the Remuneration Committee.